Jayesh-Vadnere/IMDB_Movies_Analysis/README.md

 ![](D3.PNG)

 Insights:<br/>
-• Top director is John Blanchard with average imdb ratings of 9.5
+• Top director is John Blanchard with average imdb ratings of 9.5<br/>
 • John Blanchard is the top director.
-If a movie directed by John Blanchard then it is likely to get the highest IMDB rating.
+If a movie directed by John Blanchard then it is likely to get the highest IMDB rating.<br/>
 • Similarly, if a movie is directed by Carry Bell then it is likely to get higher rating than 99.70 % of the movies.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------